Travel Grant Program for ICM 2018

-Funding for U.S. mathematicians attending ICM 2014 in Seoul, Korea
+Funding for U.S. mathematicians attending ICM 2018 in Rio de Janeiro, Brazil

-The American Mathematical Society has applied to the National Science Foundation (NSF) for funds to permit partial travel support for U.S. mathematicians attending the 2014 International Congress of Mathematicians (ICM 2014) August 13 - 21, 2014, in Seoul, Korea.
-Subject to the award decision by the NSF, the Society is preparing to administer the selection process, which would be similar to previous programs funded in 1990, 1994, 1998, 2002, 2006 and 2010
+The American Mathematical Society will apply to the National Science Foundation (NSF) for funds to permit partial travel support for U.S. mathematicians attending the 2018 International Congress of Mathematicians (ICM 2018) August 7 - 15, 2018, in Rio de Janeiro, Brazil.
+Pending funding from the the NSF, the Society will administer the selection process, which would be similar to previous programs funded in 1990, 1994, 1998, 2002, 2006, 2010, and 2014.

 This program is open to U.S. mathematicians (those who are U.S. citizens or affiliated with a U.S. institution).